In this article

 The initial dose is 10–30 mg daily and the maintenance dose depends on clinical efficacy and tolerability.

 Safety of acitretin.8 Acitretin is highly teratogenic and must not be used by women who

-are pregnant, or of child bearing potential, unless strict contraception is used for four weeks before, during and for
+are pregnant, or of child bearing potential, unless strict contraception is used for four weeks before, during

 Alcohol must be avoided during treatment and for two months after treatment with acitretin, particularly by women of